 KPMG in India

 Amber Dubey is a Partner at KPMG in India, and heads the Aerospace and Defense sector at the firm.
-He has professional experience of over 22 years.
+He is an alumnus of IIT Bombay and IIM Ahmedabad and has professional experience of over 26 years.

-Post Graduate Diploma in Management, Indian Institute of Management, Ahmadabad (IIM-A)
+Post Graduate Diploma in Management, Indian Institute of Management, Ahmedabad (IIM-A)